Yourius/Yourius/README.md

 <a href="#ENG"><img src='https://img.shields.io/badge/RUS-ENG-blue'></a>

 # Hi, I'm Yuriy 👋
 I'm data analyst.
 I quickly navigate the documentation in English.
 I'm a former journalist and media intrepreneur.
-All the best from the past profession transferred to a new one.
+All the best from the last profession transferred to a new one.

 <p align='center'>
    <a href="https://linkedin.com/in/yuriy-alekseev-7a8722253" target="_blank">